devthmedu/ClockeCharm/README.md

 ![clockcharm](https://github.com/user-attachments/assets/96050efa-0258-4b5c-b1fd-f5d755b426cf)

-ClockCharm is a web application designed to provide a pleasant and functional experience for managing time and creating personalized reminders.
+Clock&Charm is a web application designed to provide a pleasant and functional experience for managing time and creating personalized reminders.
 With a user-friendly and intuitive interface, the application allows users to set alarms, timers, and reminders in a practical and efficient manner.

 ## 🎯 Objectives